simon-ritchie/apysc/docs_src/source/stage.md

 # Stage

-This page will explain the `Stage` class.
+This page explains the `Stage` class.

 ## What is the Stage?

-The `Stage` is the apysc overall drawing area (it's like a viewport or canvas, or something else) and a container of all elements.
+The `Stage` is the apysc overall drawing area (like a viewport or canvas, or something else) and a container of all elements.

-The `Stage` must be created at the first of the apysc project (this will run cleaning up files).
+You must create the `Stage` at the first of the apysc project (this runs cleaning up internal data and files).

 ## Create stage